noorkaur5/code-gpt-docs/docs/tutorial-basics/configuration.md

 <img width="413" alt="image" src="https://github.com/user-attachments/assets/83608526-5013-41d0-b392-1bddd236dda4" />

-With this feature, the agent will have access to the Knowledge Graph Tool, which allows you to search nodes and edges based on their meaning.
+With this feature, the agent will have access to the Knowledge Graph Tool, which enables searching for nodes and edges based on their meaning.

 ## Chat History
 You can access the chat history by clicking on the `Chat History` button in the sidebar menu.